JoshYoung-Cannon/jyoungcannon-alphabetizer/README.md

 3. Run the command: java -jar jyoungcannon-alphabetizer-0.0.1-SNAPSHOT.jar

 Using the project:
-1. The programme will ask for a file path to your input text file
+1. The programme will ask for a file path to your input text file.
 2. If it is a valid file path the programme will continue, otherwise it will ask you for a new file path (typing QUIT here will close the programme)
 3. The code will then display all the words from the input file, seperate them into valid and invalid word lists and sort the valid words.
 4. The code will then display the sorted words followed by the invalid words.